minghao2016/combiroc/README.md

 * Package authors and maintainers: Ivan Ferrari & Riccardo L. Rossi
 * Original code of Shiny App: Saveria Mazzara
 * Initial idea & conception: Mauro Bombaci

+## Trivia

+We felt very "rock" during development of this package, thus the combiroc hexagon sticker logo is a homage to Eddie Van Hallen and the "Frankenstrat", the [iconic guitar](https://en.wikipedia.org/wiki/Frankenstrat) of the late guitarist.